Lody Jean

-Lody Jean is a judge in Florida's 11th Judicial Circuit Court, Criminal Division.
-She was appointed to the court on April 17, 2020 by Governor Ron DeSantis. to replace John Schlesinger.
+Lody Jean (born 20 October 1978) is a judge in Florida's 11th Judicial Circuit Court, Criminal Division.
+She was appointed to the court on April 17, 2020, by Governor Ron DeSantis to replace John Schlesinger.
 Jean served on the Miami-Dade County Court, Civil Division, from April 2019, until her appointment to the circuit court.
 She was the first Haitian-American woman to be appointed on the Miami-Dade County Court and is the first Haitian-American to be appointed to the Eleventh Circuit Court.

+Early life

+Jean was born and raised in Port-au-Prince by a Haitian father and Lebanese mother.
+Jean was the president of the student council at Quisqueya Christian School and often made the honor roll.
+As a child, she dreamed of going overseas to become a doctor, then return to Haiti to work.

 Career

 While in law school, Jean interned with Legal Services of Greater Miami where she worked with staff on the Haitian Citizenship Project, a program for individuals of primarily Haitian descent who needed assistance applying for naturalization.
 Jean also interned at the Third District Court of Appeal, the Miami-Dade Public Defender's Office, and the Broward State Attorney's Office.